March 30th, 2010 March 29th, 2010

-No one ever told me I could change my critical thoughts.
+No one ever told me I could change my critical thoughts into positive self-talk.
 Only looking back now do I see the main critical thought patterns, which persisted for a majority of my life.
 I had no knowledge of the tools to recognize and change thoughts which I now teach teenagers in self-esteem groups.

 Do you feel disconnected from people or emotionally numb a lot?

-The following 7 tips outline the main areas for beginning healing and recovery from the emotional stress in your life.
+The following 7 tips outline the main areas for beginning healing, recovery and stress relief from the emotional stress in your life.

 1.)
 EMBRACE YOUR FEELINGS